 The physical look of the book

 Pros: One of the biggest advantages for me of being traditionally published is that my book now looks amazing!
 OK, I was actually pretty proud of the book anyway.
-I did the layout and formatting myself, I came up with the cover design (though got a designer to actually do the work) and it looks and feels like a “proper” book.
+I did the layout and formatting myself, I came up with the cover design (though got a designer to actually do the work) and it looked and felt like a “proper” book.

 But when you compare it with the second edition the difference is astounding.
-The typesetting is really smart, the paper feels quality, and the cover is great.
+The typesetting is really smart, the paper is a much better quality, and the cover is great.
 I was included in all the decisions re: the cover design – in fact, the end cover is based on a stock image I found – and it definitely wouldn’t look out of place on the shelf at Waterstones!

 I was also very lucky in that although my book title is quite controversial, JKP understood the reasoning behind the title and were happy to stick with it.

 Cons: Personally, I haven’t had any issues regarding the physical look of the book as a result of going with a traditional publisher.
-However, I have heard horror stories from other authors who were given no control over the cover design or even the title of the book.
+However, I have heard horror stories from other authors who were given no control over the cover design, title or even content of the book.